Bipolar disorder: Proposed mechanisms

 People with bipolar disorder who are in a euthymic mood state show decreased activity in the lingual gyrus compared to people without bipolar disorder.
 In contrast, they demonstrate decreased activity in the inferior frontal cortex during manic episodes compared to people without the disorder.
 Similar studies examining the differences in brain activity between people with bipolar disorder and those without did not find a consistent area in the brain that was more or less active when comparing these two groups.
 People with bipolar have increased activation of left hemisphere ventral limbic areas—which mediate emotional experiences and generation of emotional responses—and decreased activation of right hemisphere cortical structures related to cognition—structures associated with the regulation of emotions.
+However, further research is needed to consolidate neuroimaging findings, which are often heterogeneous and not consistently reported according to a common standard.

 Neuroscientists have proposed additional models to try to explain the cause of bipolar disorder.
 One proposed model for bipolar disorder suggests that hypersensitivity of reward circuits consisting of frontostriatal circuits causes mania, and decreased sensitivity of these circuits causes depression.
 According to the "kindling" hypothesis, when people who are genetically predisposed toward bipolar disorder experience stressful events, the stress threshold at which mood changes occur becomes progressively lower, until the episodes eventually start (and recur) spontaneously.
 There is evidence supporting an association between early-life stress and dysfunction of the hypothalamic-pituitary-adrenal axis leading to its overactivation, which may play a role in the pathogenesis of bipolar disorder.
 Other brain components that have been proposed to play a role in bipolar disorder are the mitochondria and a sodium ATPase pump.
 Circadian rhythms and regulation of the hormone melatonin also seem to be altered.

 Dopamine, a neurotransmitter responsible for mood cycling, has increased transmission during the manic phase.
 The dopamine hypothesis states that the increase in dopamine results in secondary homeostatic downregulation of key system elements and receptors such as lower sensitivity of dopaminergic receptors.
 This results in decreased dopamine transmission characteristic of the depressive phase.
 The depressive phase ends with homeostatic upregulation potentially restarting the cycle over again.
 Glutamate is significantly increased within the left dorsolateral prefrontal cortex during the manic phase of bipolar disorder, and returns to normal levels once the phase is over.